-- (a) Where vehicle parking is provided, bicycle parking facilities shall be provided and shall meet the following standards: - (1) Bicycle parking shall be provided at a rate of one (1) space for every ten (10) vehicular spaces or fraction thereof; - (2) Bicycle parking facilities shall be securely anchored; - (3) Short-term bicycle parking facilities shall be located within fifty (50) feet from the entrance; - (4) Long-term bicycle parking facilities shall be constructed with at least one of the following features: - a.
+- (a) Where vehicle parking is provided, bicycle parking facilities shall be provided and shall meet the following standards: - (1) Bicycle parking shall be provided at a rate of one (1) space for every ten (10) vehicular spaces or fraction thereof; - (2) Bicycle parking facilities shall be securely anchored; - (3) Long-term bicycle parking facilities shall be constructed with at least one of the following features: - a.
 A bicycle locker or similar structure manufactured for the purpose of securing and protecting a standard size bicycle, or; - b.
 A secured and dedicated bicycle parking area provided either inside the principal building on the lot, or in a building located elsewhere on the lot. - (b) Where bicycle parking is provided externally, such parking shall be located adjacent to the building and within twenty (20) feet of a building main entrance.
-Bicycle parking shall be located so the bicycles do not impede the pedestrian through movement when parked. - (c) Where bicycle parking facilities are provided within a parking structure, the storage area shall be within ten (10) feet of one (1) or more of the following: an external pedestrian access, stairway tower, and/or an elevator tower. - (d) 50% or greater of the required bicycle parking for multi-family developments shall be covered and either located-adjacent to the dwellings or in a secure location internal to the structure.
-The bicycle parking shall be divided equally by total number of units per building and then multiplied by the number of buildings in order to serve the development equally. - (e) Each bicycle rack shall accommodate a minimum of 2 bicycles-
+Bicycle parking shall be located so the bicycles do not impede the pedestrian through movement when parked. - (c) Where bicycle parking facilities are provided within a parking structure, the storage area shall be within ten (10) feet of one (1) or more of the following: an external pedestrian access, stairway tower, and/or an elevator tower. - (d) 50% or greater of the required bicycle parking for multi-family developments shall be covered and either located adjacent to the dwellings or in a secure location internal to the structure.
+The bicycle parking shall be divided equally by total number of units per building and then multiplied by the number of buildings in order to serve the development equally. - (e) Each bicycle rack shall accommodate a minimum of 2 bicycles.